 Sooner football player charged with DWI

 Jun.
-22—Sooner football defensive lineman Isaiah Daveion Thomas has officially been charged with a misdemeanor count of driving while impaired, according to a Cleveland County District Court affidavit.
+22—NORMAN — Sooner football defensive lineman Isaiah Daveion Thomas has officially been charged with a misdemeanor count of driving while impaired, according to a Cleveland County District Court affidavit.

 Thomas, 22, of Norman, was arrested at 2:08 a.m.
 June 13 by University of Oklahoma Police following a traffic violation in the 800 block of South Jenkins Avenue.